anartovich/streams-open-docs/content/en/docs/_index.md

 {{< youtube BsT74y3pPCA >}}

-## Try Streams for free

-Get involved in Streams (v2) Early Adopter Program to:

-* Understand and contribute to how Axway wants to transform how organizations create, manage and consume APIs.
-* Understand the value of upcoming releases, provide feedback, concrete requirements & use cases.
-* Implement pilots to get proof points on expected value and hands-on experience on upcoming releases.
-* Contribute to Streams Roadmap with new ideas, and influence the direction.

-Contact your sales representative to join the community today!

 ## Contribute to Axway Streams documentation

 The Open Beta enables you to suggest edits and create issues for any page of the documentation using a GitHub account.
 To learn more, see the [contribution guidelines](/docs/contribution_guidelines/).